thao-phan23/Proposal_for_image_search_feature_for_NITA_fashion_ecommerce_company/README.md

 ### 4.2.Image similarity model.
 The image similarity model will experiment with epochs ranging from 5 to 20 to explore various scenarios.

-The best model we have will be the one with 50% of accuracy as no superior alternatives have been identified thus far.
+The best model we have will be the one with 50% accuracy as no superior alternatives have been identified thus far.

 ![siamese](https://github.com/thao2023/Image_search_feature_proposal_for_fashion_website/assets/131706716/d54bcb03-a35c-4fdc-81bd-dc65a04fa63f)